codefresh-io/argo-hub/workflows/heroku/versions/0.0.1/README.md

 ## Summary

-A template that deploys to heroku via codefresh pipeline
+A template that deploys to Heroku via Codefresh GitOps Workflow

 ## Templates